 Though I may be completely mistaken to assume anything, I believe this is going to have someone contact you under the guise of a coach, but will try to sell you some other packages for making money.
 Remember that $5,000 sales pitch discounted to $47?
 Yeah, that’s a clue.

-Honestly, let me say this: I offer coaching to people through the same program that helped me create my own success in life (it’s an online business) and I stand by the belief that the deal offered there is WAY better…
+Honestly, let me say this: I offer coaching to people through the Wealthy Affiliate program which helped me create my own success in life (it’s an online business) and I stand by the belief that the deal offered there is WAY better…

 And please tell me where in that whole paragraph did I say anything you haven’t already heard before?
 Unless you’ve been living in a cave all your life, never read a self help book or any blog, this information is nothing new.
 And honestly, good self help resources about business and riches exist, I just don’t think Millionaire’s Brain is one of them.